derahcnwosu/alx-pre_course/README.md

 # ALX pre_course markdown text

-This file is mandatory in all ALX School projects
+This file is mandatory in all ALX School projects.